JaxGaussianProcesses/GPJax/README.md

 # Package support

-`GPJax` was created by [Thomas Pinder](https://github.com/thomaspinder).
-Today, maintenance is undertaken by Thomas and [Daniel Dodd](https://github.com/Daniel-Dodd).
+`GPJax`'s maintainers are [Thomas Pinder](https://github.com/thomaspinder) (founder) and [Daniel Dodd](https://github.com/Daniel-Dodd).

-Anyone can contribute to `GPJax`, and we value everyone’s contributions.
-There are several ways to contribute, including:

-We welcome pull requests (PRs) from new contributors.
-Before contributing, please read our [guide for contributing](https://github.com/thomaspinder/GPJax/blob/master/CONTRIBUTING.md).
-If you have any questions, feel free to [open an issue](https://github.com/thomaspinder/GPJax/issues/new/choose).
-For broader discussions, such as best GP fitting practices, technical questions surrounding the mathematics of GPs, we encourage you to [open a discussion](https://github.com/thomaspinder/GPJax/discussions).
+We would be delighted to receive contributions from interested individuals and groups.
+To learn how you can get involved, please read our [guide for contributing](https://github.com/thomaspinder/GPJax/blob/master/CONTRIBUTING.md).
+If you have any questions, we encourage you to [open an issue](https://github.com/thomaspinder/GPJax/issues/new/choose).
+For broader conversations, such as best GP fitting practices or questions about the mathematics of GPs, we invite you to [open a discussion](https://github.com/thomaspinder/GPJax/discussions).

-Feel free to chat to us on [Slack](https://join.slack.com/t/gpjax/shared_invite/zt-1da57pmjn-rdBCVg9kApirEEn2E5Q2Zw) where we can discuss the development of GPJax and broader support for Gaussian process modelling.
+Feel free to join our [Slack Channel](https://join.slack.com/t/gpjax/shared_invite/zt-1da57pmjn-rdBCVg9kApirEEn2E5Q2Zw), where we can discuss the development of `GPJax` and broader support for Gaussian process modelling.

 # Supported methods and interfaces